 Finally, you could look to build an HR data warehouse that can take care of all the requirements for your payroll analytics.
 Astera DW Builder provides a platform to get you from ideation to implementation in just weeks.

 One of the most important parts of building an analytics process from scratch is designing data models.
-When you’re dealing with disparate sources of data, each with its own specific reporting requirements and relationships then you might need to engineer multiple schemas (data marts) to feed into your data warehouse.
+When dealing with disparate data sources, each source has its own specific reporting requirements and relationships.
+Hence, you might need to engineer multiple schemas (data marts) to feed into your data warehouse.
 With an end-to-end data warehousing tool, the process is accelerated substantially.
 You can replicate schemas from your chosen payroll data sources in minutes, modify them to suit your architecture, and even iterate them using the same approach as your requirements change.

-A good DWA tool should also offer users the ability to design the most effective schemas to meet their needs whether that’s a traditional dimensional model or a 3NF architecture.
+A good DWA tool should also allow users to design the most effective schemas to meet their needs, whether a traditional dimensional model or a 3NF architecture.

 Another key benefit of a fully functional analytics process is efficient historical recording.
-Tools like Astera DW Builder offer built-in functionalities that are aligned with data warehousing best practices, so you can set up your data warehouse to track key historical data (employee roles for example) with minimal work on the user’s end.
+Tools like Astera DW Builder offer built-in functionalities aligned with data warehousing best practices.
+You can set up your data warehouse to track key historical data (employee roles for example) with minimal work on the user’s end.

-If we talk about the most time-intensive task in any sort of analysis (collecting and preparing data for decision-makers), then you’ll find automation comes in extremely handy.
-With code-free data pipelining features, ADWB allows users to automate the extraction, transformation, and loading of data from sources to destinations.
+You’ll find automation extremely handy if we talk about the most time-intensive task in any analysis.
+With code-free data pipelining features, ADWB allows users to automate data extraction, transformation, and loading from sources to destinations in your HR warehouse.

 With the legwork done and all your key data consolidated in an HR data warehouse, it’s really just a matter of feeding that data into the BI tool of choice and then building dynamic dashboards that accurately reflect each area of your payroll process.